 The current heading is displayed on a rotating compass card in a heading-up orientation on the 'ADI' (if configured), 'HSI', and 'HSI Map' Pages.
+GPS track is also shown on these headings as a magenta diamond.
 If heading data is unavailable, the track derived from GPS data is displayed instead.
 Letters indicate the cardinal points and numeric labels occur every 30°.
 Major tick marks are at 10° intervals and minor tick marks at 5° intervals.